 - Public Endowments, governed by the Trust Law 1979.

 Tax Exemption - The Income Tax Ordinance grants tax exemptions to organizations that qualify as "public institutions" [Article 9(2)].
 To determine which organizations may be recognized as public institutions, it is important to examine the legal structure and public purposes of the organization as well as the activities in which it is engaged.
 Generally, any activity involving religion, culture, education, science, health, welfare, sport, or any other objective approved by the Minister of Finance constitutes a public purpose.

 Tax Allowance - Tax credits are available for donations to organizations recognized as public institutions by the Income Tax Ordinance [Article 46].
 These tax allowances may not be granted for contributions to a foreign NPO unless the foreign NPO adheres to the Israeli standards for public institutions and is registered in Israel.In addition, the Income Tax Authority noted in a September 2015 directivethat tax credits may be permitted if the activities of the foreign organization are linked to the State of Israel, including activities for Israeli citizens or in the national interest of Israel, or if the organization carries out activities to address urgent humanitarian situations.

 - Property Tax and Compensation Fund Law 1961

 - Trust Law 1979

 - Value Added Tax Law 1975

-NPOs in Israel can be formed and incorporated under several laws: the Law of Associations ("Amutot Law") 1980; the Companies Law 1999; the Cooperative Societies Ordinance 1933, and the Trust Law 1979.
+NPOs in Israel can be formed and incorporated under several laws: the Law of Associations ("Amutot Law") 1980; the Companies Law 1999; the Cooperative Societies Ordinance 1933; and the Trust Law 1979.
 Incorporation is not required for an organization to be classified as an NPO for tax purposes.
-Incorporation is necessary, however, to receive certain governmental grants.
+Incorporation is necessary, however, to receive certain tax credits and governmental grants.